 Of course, you don’t need to research or remember any of this.
 We all know what we should be eating: lots of variety, lots of fresh foods and drinking lots of water.
 The basics of diet haven’t changed, all that changes is the cycle of fads and diets.

-If children are involved in the production and preparation of their own food, they are much more likely to develop healthy eating habits in the long term.
+Did you know that if children are involved in the production and preparation of their own food, they are much more likely to develop healthy eating habits in the long term?
 That simple fact should be revolutionary in our homes and our daily routines.
 So how can we act on it?